microsoft/ConstrainedReasoner/README.md

 # SLM Meets LLM: Balancing Latency, Interpretability and Consistency in Hallucination Detection

-> This repo contains all the codes and data used in our paper.
-[TO DO: add paper link]
+> This repo contains all the codes and data used in our paper  https://arxiv.org/abs//2408.12748

 ## Introduction